wangziqi2013/wangziqi2013.github.io/_posts/2018-12-21-transactional-collection-classes.markdown

 is rolled back on a conflict.
 Dirty results of the child transaction can only be observed by other transactions after the parent commits.
 Compared with flattened transaction, closed nesting can reduce the number of wasted cycles when only the child transaction encounters a conflict but not the parent.
-After the child transaction commits, conflict detection will not be performed for the committed child transaction.
-The last model is open nest
+After the child transaction commits, conflict detection will still be performed for the committed child transaction, as the read and write sets of the child transaction are merged into its parent.